-Baking chewy Almond Cookie is simple and the result is satisfying.
-Now, imagine you mix the lovely combination of the full flavors of butter, almonds, and vanilla.
-Preparing these cookies takes just half an hour.
-They will fill your house with the aroma of almonds.
+Baking a chewy almond cookie is simple, and the result is satisfying.
+It sounds like a great idea to have such cookies these days.
+Imagine mixing the lovely flavors of butter, almonds, and vanilla to bake almond cookies for the new year.
+It takes half an hour to prepare them.
+They will fill your house with the pleasant aroma of almonds.

-Almond Cookies have a crunchy outside and shiny golden look with a buttery taste.
+Almond cookies are crunchy, shiny gold outside with a buttery taste.
 These lovely little bites are popular and enjoyed in every culture.

-Try to bake Almond Cookies and eat them hot right out of the oven, but be careful not to burn your mouth!
-You don’t need to worry about the freshness of Almond Cookies!
-Even if you keep them for a longer time, they will be uniformly crunchy and save their delicious flavor.
-Almond Cookies could be one of the best choices to serve at your evening tea party and friendly gatherings.
+Try baking almond cookies and eating them hot right out of the oven, but be careful not to burn your mouth!
+You don’t need to worry about the freshness of cookies!
+Even if you keep them for longer, they will be uniformly crunchy and save their delicious flavor.
+Almond Cookies could be one of the best choices to serve during the holiday season and on other occasions like afternoon tea parties or friendly gatherings.

 Preheat the oven to 190°C (170°F).
-Put parchment paper or silicone liners in your baking sheets.
+Put parchment paper or silicone liners on your baking sheets.

-In a large bowl, add the softened Saffron Butter and sugar.
-Mix them using an electric or stand mixer at medium speed until light and fluffy.
-When they are well-combined, add the egg yolks and almond extract and mix again for 2 minutes.
+In a large bowl, add the softened butter and sugar.
+Use an electric or stand mixer and set it up at medium speed until a light and fluffy mixture results.
+When well-combined, add the egg yolks and almond extract and mix again for 2 minutes.

 Using a small cookie scoop, arrange the walnut-size balls of the dough on a parchment-lined baking sheet three inches apart because the cookies spread while baking.

 Then, slightly flatten the cookies with your palm or the back of a floured glass tumbler.
 Top them with two almond flakes (this is optional).
 Put the baking sheet in the preheated oven and bake the cookies for 15 minutes.
-When the cookies begin to brown at the edge, it means that they are ready.
-Serve the Almond Cookies warm and enjoy!
+When the cookies begin to brown at the edges, it means that they are ready.
+Serve the almond cookies warm, and enjoy!